 Digboston.com is a product of DigBoston, Boston’s always witty and never dull guide to nightlife, opinion and events.
-Find it in orange or black boxes around the city and inside your favorite places to go to.
+Find it in black or orange boxes around the city and inside your favorite places to go to.
 Dig Publishing founded the alternative weekly in 1999.
 Dig Media Group Corporation acquired the publication in 2017.

 DigBoston is Boston’s best and only alternative weekly publication.
 Always witty, never dull, the Dig, as it’s affectionately known, is truly the cure for what’s ailing the curious mind.
 How do we do that, you ask?

 We cover local news, arts, music, sex, food, movies and shopping in a lively, funny, incisive and, most importantly, dead honest style.
 This has helped us develop a rapidly growing, and rabidly loyal, readership unparalleled in the Boston market.
 At a time when both marketers and other publications are struggling to figure out how to attract young people, the Dig does it week in and week out.
 The Dig is the only publication in Boston that has an absolute lock on the 21-34 year-old demographic everyone’s after.